scala/scala-lang/blog/_posts/2023-12-08-migration-to-scala-3.md

 To me, using VS Code with Metals and Scala 3 doesn’t feel different from using these with Scala 2 a couple of years ago.
 And it’s only getting better.

-[IntelliJ IDEA 2023.2](https://blog.jetbrains.com/scala/2023/07/26/intellij-scala-plugin-2023-2-is-out/) brought enhanced Scala 3 support, and the team is constantly working on improvements.
+[IntelliJ IDEA 2023.2](https://blog.jetbrains.com/scala/2023/07/26/intellij-scala-plugin-2023-2-is-out/) brought enhanced Scala 3 support, and the team is constantly working on improvements ([IntelliJ IDEA 2023.3](https://blog.jetbrains.com/scala/2023/12/07/intellij-scala-plugin-2023-3-is-out/) was released just when I was writing this).
 [Metals](https://scalameta.org/metals/) has regular [releases](https://scalameta.org/metals/blog/) driven by [Scala Center](https://scala.epfl.ch/), [VirtusLab](https://virtuslab.com/), and contributors from the community.
 So, if you haven’t recently tried either, now is a good time.

 ### What to do about macros (and other issues)